bhimmetoglu/HARdata/Codebook.md

   * Variables with a prefix "f" refers to Fourier transformed ones (i.e. frequency domain).
   * '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 Mag is used for magnitudes (norm).
   * Variables containing BodyAcc, GravityAcc are in units of standard gravitational acceleration g (9.8 m/s^2).
-  * Variables containing Gyro are angular accelerations (units are radians/second).
+  * Variables containing Gyro are angular velocities (units are radians/second).
   * Variables containing Jerk are Jerk signals (time derivative of acceleration).
   * These measurements are used to estimate variables range from mean to angle (listed in features_info.txt).
 In total, there are 561 variables that are collected.